 And diversify is precisely what China has done in recent years: building from the ground up a design industry that has only continued to grow.
 The industry is young in both age and composition, with 93% of the Chinese design industry reportedly between 20 and 30 years of age and distributed amongst design consultancies, incubators, and R&D departments of major companies and manufacturers.
 These talented designers converge in ‘First Tier Cities’ such as Shanghai and Shenzhen to develop new design solutions imbued with the country and region’s characteristic flair.
 The cities are now making names for themselves at the vanguard of international design as well as turning over staggering revenue: Shenzhen’s more than 6000 design firms and their 100 000 employees have an annual average yield of US$1.54 billion.

-Within this space, brands from across the region are flocking to China’s shores to bring the much-needed diversity of expertise in manufacture, branding, post-occupancy analyses and ultimately a formal design language beyond borders in the effort to offer the Chinese market a degree of design diversity to satisfy their cosmopolitan market’s needs.
+Within this space, brands from across the region are flocking to China’s shores to bring the much-needed diversity of expertise in manufacture, branding, post-occupancy analyses and ultimately a formal design language beyond borders – all satisfying a cosmopolitan market’s needs.
 While our architects and designers continue to be more involved with the A+D community on the Chinese mainland, we are beginning to see the effects of a regional design philosophy take shape.

 Last month, I reported on one such brand – Zenith – and its continued quest for more cross-cultural negotiation in this region’s design future.
 After having celebrated their three year milestone in Hong Kong recently, Zenith has just taken the party to Shanghai to mark their watershed moment on the Chinese mainland amid the revolution of our region’s growing design prowess on the global stage: